craigpastro/rebac-in-the-logs/README.md

 Run `make test` to run the tests.
 The tests provide examples of how to write schemas and tuples.

-## How to make this useful?

-My first thought was to somehow wrap it as a web app using something like https://github.com/ichiban/prolog.
-Another thought was to learn Datalog (or whatever https://github.com/google/mangle is), and see if I could implement this in Datalog.

-**In any case, I could use your help!** As you can probably tell, I am not an expert of Prolog.
-Please reach out here or at [twitter](https://twitter.com/craigpastro), and let me know if you can help!
+## Future Plans

+I have wrapped this Prolog program in a web app which can be found https://github.com/craigpastro/nungwi.
+At some point I'll probably just continue work over there.

+It may also be worth investigating if I could implement this in Datalog (or whatever https://github.com/google/mangle is) too.

+## Contributions

+You think this is interesting and you would like to help?
+I would love your help!
+Please reach out here or at [twitter](https://twitter.com/craigpastro).